 Everyone who lived through 'Jaws' in the 1970s has a vivid memory of what it must look like for a shark to lunge at you with those dead eyes and sharp glistening teeth.
-Most people wouldn't want to venture anywhere near a body of water where that sort of demise might be waiting for you.
-But there are places around the world where sharks seem to want to gather and await adventurous souls.
+Most people wouldn't want to venture anywhere near a body of water where that sort of demise might be waiting.
+But there are places, where sharks want to gather and await adventurous souls.

-South Africa is home to some of the world's most shark-infested waters.
-In fact Gansbaai, South Africa, is in the area known as 'Shark Alley'.
-Gansbaai is a popular holiday resort and fishing town, and it's also the great white shark capital of the world.
-Great white sharks are probably the most terrifying sharks in the world, because of their giant mouths and lifeless eyes.
-These intimidating sharks have been feared in many movies such as Jaws.
-There are so many of these notoriously frightening beasts in the narrow channel between Dyer Island and Geyser Rock, that one of the most popular tourist attractions in 'Shark Alley' is shark cage diving.
+Great white sharks are the most terrifying sharks in the world, because of their giant mouths and lifeless eyes.
+These menace sharks have feared in many movies such as Jaws.
+There are so many of these frightening beasts in the narrow channel between Dyer Island and Geyser Rock, is one of the popular tourist attractions in 'Shark Alley' is shark cage diving.

 If you're tired of just lying in the sun working on your tan and you long for something a little more spine-tingling, then check out one of these spots for your next vacation.
 But if your vacation goes from spine-tingling to spine-chomping, don't say we didn't warn you.